Last update: January 21st 2021

 How does someone know they have been cured of the coronavirus?

 A person who had the virus is declared to be cured when: They feel well again and have had no health problems for 24 hours and it has been more than 7 days since the symptoms occurred.
 You can only be declared cured in consultation with a nurse from the Public Health Department.
+Even after that happens, people may still experience certain symptoms such as fatigue for some time.

 It is possible for someone to get infected during those three days.
 But most of the infected people are intercepted by the PCR test.
 Most travelers really don’t want to get sick during their vacation, so they will typically observe the rules properly during those last days before departure.
 Once they are on Bonaire, travelers also have to abide by the rules.
 After all, if they do not watch out and do not follow the rules they may also get infected on Bonaire.